cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 # Build the SIM.
 RUN /apps/trick/bin/trick-CP

-# In out simulation, we decided to use port 9001 for our
+# In our simulation, we decided to use port 9001 for our
 # variable server port.
 We did this by adding
 # "trick.var_server_set_port(9001)" to our input file.